roshiroku/portfolio/README.md

 # Web Development Portfolio

 This is a portfolio website created as an assignment for HackerU Academy.
-The site showcases various web development projects, highlighting skills in creating modern, responsive landing pages.
+The site showcases various web development projects, highlighting skills in creating modern, responsive landing pages and interactive web applications.

 ## Table of Contents